Castlevania: Lords of Shadow – Mirror of Fate: Plot

 Prior to the events of the previous game, Gabriel Belmont (voiced by Robert Carlyle) makes love to his wife Marie before accompanying four Order knights on a mission to slay a Lycan.
 While he is gone, Marie gives birth while surrounded by Pan and the heads of the Order.
-She names the baby Trevor before the Order takes him away due to fear of an omimous procephy.
+She names the baby Trevor before the Order takes him away due to fear of an omimous prophecy.